martin-martin/mentorship/answers.md

 When someone in the community gives you a tip, or a link, rather than presents the solution, we're actually **trying to help out in the most efficient way!**
 When you don't (yet) know how to do something, that's when your brain is working the hardest.
 And that brain work is essential for learning - it's like training your muscles: they only grow when you regularly exercise and push yourself a little.

-So, even though it would sometimes feel nice to just have the answer served so it can get you moving forward _in that moment_, in the _long term_ this doesn't help much.
+So, even though it would sometimes feel nice to just have the answer served, so it can get you moving forward _in that moment_, in the _long term_ this doesn't help much.

-Here at Udacity our foremost goal is to help our students to become **self-sufficient learners**!
+At Udacity our foremost goal is to help our students to become **self-sufficient learners**!
 We want you to feel confident to venture out there and tackle new challenges by yourself.
 For that it's essential to learn how to approach a question to figure out the solution by yourself.
 That's also what will make you _actually remember_ how stuff works, and allow you to apply that learning in new situations.
 Because learning to become successful is not about knowing all the answers, but about being resourceful and confident in **knowing how to get there**.

 And that's what mentors are here for:
-- To try to ask the right questions back,
+- To try to ask the right questions back to you,
 - try to point you into the right direction,
 - speak the right hint at the right time,
 - and send you off into the world wild web, equipped with a solid link and a curious mindset, so you can venture, explore, and learn by yourself